Whatsapp Icon

 Complementary therapies are used alongside conventional treatments and may include:

-• Acupuncture: May help in managing pain and side effects of chemotherapy.
+• Acupuncture: This may help in managing pain and side effects of chemotherapy.

 • Yoga and Meditation: Useful in reducing stress and improving mental health.